Charpyy/FlansBulletProtect/README.md

 # FlansBulletProtect
-FlansBulletProtect is a minecraft plugin that prevent player from shooting from spawn on players in outside
+FlansBulletProtect is a minecraft plugin that prevent player from shooting from spawn on players outside

 Dependency: